Brand name: Emgality

 Potential for immunogenicity.
 Antibodies to galcanezumab, including neutralizing antibodies to the drug, reported.
 Available data do not demonstrate an effect of anti-galcanezumab antibody development on pharmacokinetics, efficacy, or safety of the drug; however, data are too limited to make definitive conclusions.

-No adequate data on the developmental risk associated with use of galcanezumab in pregnant women.
+No adequate data on the developmental risk associated with use of galcanezumab in pregnant females.
 No adverse effects on offspring observed when pregnant rats and rabbits received the drug sub-Q at dosages resulting in systemic exposures greater than those expected clinically.

 Estimated rates of major birth defects and miscarriage among deliveries to women with migraine (2.2–2.9% and 17%, respectively) are similar to rates reported in women without migraine.
-Possible increased risk of preeclampsia in women with migraine.
+Possible increased risk of preeclampsia in females with migraine.

 Not known whether distributed into human milk.
 Effects on the breast-fed infant or on milk production also unknown.
 Consider developmental and health benefits of breast-feeding, mother's clinical need for galcanezumab, and potential adverse effects on the breast-fed infant from the drug or underlying maternal condition.

-Manufacturer states that safety and efficacy not established in pediatric patients.
+Safety and efficacy not established in pediatric patients.
 A clinical study to evaluate the efficacy and safety of galcanezumab in the preventive treatment of episodic migraine in pediatric patients 6–17 years of age† is currently under way.

 Insufficient experience in patients ≥65 years of age to determine whether geriatric patients respond differently than younger adults.

 Hepatic impairment not expected to affect pharmacokinetics.
-(See Special Populations under Pharmacokinetics.)

 Renal impairment not expected to affect pharmacokinetics.
-(See Special Populations under Pharmacokinetics.)

 Common Adverse Effects